 - Experiencing withdrawal symptoms when you try to stop using

-- Encountering negative consequences at school, work, or in your personal and family life.
+- Encountering negative consequences at school, work, or in your personal and family life due to drug use

 - Continuing drug use despite these consequences